mikez3/FL-record-linkage/README.md

 2. The script calculates the Levenshtein distance between the names in the data files and the names in the reference set in order to create numerical data points.

 3. Then it calculates distance matrices using the [cdist](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html) function from scipy.
-A custom distance function can also be used.
+If the custom distance function is used, then a threshold is required.
+The default value for threshold is 1

 4. The script adds labels to the data points.
 A label of 1 indicates that two data points have the same 'id', and a label of 0 indicates that they have different 'ids'.